List of Star Wars species (K–O): Noghri

 The Noghri are a primitive humanoid species with steely gray skin.
-They are extremely skilled assassins due to their innate abilities at stealth and hand-to-hand combat.
+They are extremely skilled assassins known for their innate abilities at stealth and hand-to-hand combat.
 Like the Wookiees, they respect honor above all else.

 The Noghri are natives of the planet Honoghr, which was ravaged by toxins from a Trade Federation core ship destroyed in battle during the Clone Wars.
 Darth Vader came to the planet some time later, tricking the Noghri into worshipping him and becoming slaves to himself and Emperor Palpatine.

 With the Noghri still enslaved to the Galactic Empire five years after the death of Palpatine, Grand Admiral Thrawn orders them to kidnap the pregnant Leia Organa Solo.
 Realizing that neither she nor her children would be truly safe as long as the Noghri serve the Empire, she goes to Honoghr in order to convince the Noghri to leave the Empire's service.
 Through their acute sense of smell, the Noghri easily recognize Leia as the daughter of the revered Vader, who they were tricked into worshipping, and she is able to use this fact to convince the Noghri that the Empire has been lying to them and has kept them in slavery for many years.
 As a result, the Noghri turn against the Empire, and become Leia's servants instead.
 Thrawn dies when his Noghri bodyguard Rukh turns on him and stabs him.

-Following the death of Thrawn, the Noghri ally themselves with the New Republic.
-They help resettle the Noghri to other planets (including Wayland) to give Honoghr time to heal.
-Leia and her entire family become very highly respected figures in Noghri society.
-The Noghri save the Solo family from a Yuuzhan Vong strike force.
-Much like Chewbacca did with Han Solo, the Noghri always make sure Leia has bodyguards.
+Following the death of Thrawn, the Noghri allied with the New Republic who helped resettle the Noghri to other planets (including Wayland), giving Honoghr time to heal.
+Leia and her entire family become highly respected figures in Noghri society.
+As a result, the Noghri to saved them from a Yuuzhan Vong strike force.
+Much like Chewbacca did with Han Solo, the Noghri always made sure Leia has bodyguards.

 The Noghri appear extensively in the Thrawn trilogy of novels, written by Timothy Zahn, and are also playable in the Forces of Corruption Expansion for Star Wars Empire at War, armed with disrupter rifles.